 If you’re using cotton laces or small-size laces under 72 inches (180cm) or regular shoe laces, they will not work properly on roller skates and will cause discomfort.
 Hence, if you’ve any of these things in your skate laces, replace them with a new one considering its quality and size.

-If your roller skate is wearing down you can get the new skates by browsing our review articles like the best roller skates for 2 year old.
+If your roller skate is wearing down or not fitting properly you can get the new skates by browsing our review articles like the best roller skates for wide feet.

 2. Make Sure The Laces Are Flat Not Twisted

 Most beginners ignore whether the laces are flat or twisted when lacing up the laces on roller skates.

 If you lace up roller skates with twisted laces, they will slip, stretch, and wear out quickly.
 Hence, make sure the laces are always flat before you start riding.